 The best way to start cutting BPA is to take a closer look at how you’re storing food and what you’re buying at the grocery store.
-BPA resin is used to coat the inside of metal cans and in some bottle caps as a protective sealant.
-Yes, that means soup, tuna, tomatoes, and virtually anything else that’s sold in a can is likely contaminated with BPA.
+The resin made from this chemical is used to coat the inside of metal cans and in some bottle caps as a protective sealant.
+Yes, that means soup, tuna, tomatoes, and virtually anything else that’s sold in a can is likely contaminated.
 If your plastic containers have a recycle code of 3 or 7, they also are likely made with BPA.

 Research has shown that BPA seeps from packaging into the foods and beverages we eat.
-More than 90 percent of us have BPA in our bodies right now, according to WebMD, and we’re still learning how it’s impacting our health.
-Though the Food and Drug Administration once said the chemical is safe in low doses, in 2010 the agency did U-turn and now has expressed “some concern” about the potential effects of BPA on the brain, behavior, prostate, infants and children.
+More than 90 percent of us have this chemical in our bodies right now, according to WebMD, and we’re still learning how it’s impacting our health.
+Though the Food and Drug Administration once said the chemical is safe in low doses, in 2010 the agency did U-turn and now has expressed “some concern” about the potential effects on the brain, behavior, prostate, infants and children.

 Luckily, the natural foods industry is aware of the potential threats and is creating BPA-free packaging.
 All of our Made In Nature products come in BPA-free bags.
 When buying other goods, look for your pantry staples in glass containers, Tetra Paks and BPA-free marked cans.
 Avoid storage containers with the recycle codes 3 or 7 and never reheat food in a plastic container.
 These simple steps are an easy way to significantly cut your exposure and protect your family.